 To see all the islands would take many months.
-I recommend spending five to ten days on each island to properly understand its culture and have the chance to meet the local people.
+I recommend spending five to ten days on each island.
+This will give you sufficient time to properly understand the local culture and have the chance to meet the local people.

 Currency: Vatu.
 Check exchange rates here.